 The NN/g team has great knowledge of the foundations of design and usability.
 They have gained renown for their research studies which they publish on their website.
 They highlight the importance of UX research everywhere.
 Even their slogan includes the phrase “research-based user experience”.

 As you would expect from a company run by industry veterans, NN/g focuses on teaching and giving advice.
-They don’t do actual design projects, but organize trainings and conferences, and provide research and advisory services to other companies.
+They don’t do actual design projects but organize teach UX, organize conferences, and provide research and advisory services to other companies.

 Today NN/g acts a bit like a wise grandpa for the UX industry.
 They don’t come up with cutting-edge new ideas anymore but teach the younger generation and test new trends.
 They also publish research reports to give feedback and help the industry stay on the right track.

-Although all these companies count as experts in UX design, each has its own field where they shine as strongest on the market.
-This section will examine the most important attributes of the top UX agencies here.
+Although these companies are experts in UX design, each of them has its own field, where it shines on the market.
+This section will examine the most important attributes of the best UX consultancies according to the following criteria:

 Full disclosure: These charts represent my opinion based on personal experience and industry insights.
-As I said earlier, I also have personal involvement in the UX design profession, so don’t take my blog post as an independent research material.
-I have just done my best to give a realistic view of the top UX agencies.
+As I said earlier, I also have personal involvement in the UX design profession, so don’t take my blog post as independent research material.
+I have done my best to give a realistic view of the top UX companies.

 Each agency has a slightly different philosophy of design.
 Some focus more on visual design and branding, while others obsess over usability and making everything easy to understand.

 No single best answer decides the aesthetics/usability dilemma.
-Everyone should evaluate their own products and services, and decide what to focus on more.
-Some industries and use cases see usability as king (millions use Wikipedia even though no one finds it the most beautiful website on Earth).
+Everyone should evaluate their own products and services, and decide what to focus on next.
+Some industries see usability as king (millions use Wikipedia even though no one finds it the most beautiful website on Earth).
 Other scenarios make it worth spending more time with aesthetics.

-All the design agencies on my list can perform outstanding work both in visual design and usability.
+All the design agencies on the list can do outstanding work both in visual design and usability.
 But on this chart, I tried to rank them based on their primary focus.

-You can read the magic word “strategic design company” on the website of many firms on the top UX agencies list.
+You can find the fancy word word “strategic design company” on the websites of many UX design firms.
 But what does it mean?

-A few decades ago, when you said the word “design”, everyone thought about only the visual appearance of a product.
-Later, usability rose to become one of the most important factors.
-Today, designers spend most of their time not with making things looking cool but creating products that make our lives easier.
+A few decades ago, when you said the word “design”, everyone thought about the visual appearance of a product only.
+Later, usability became one of the most important factors.
+Today, designers spend most of their time creating products that make our lives easier.